jachana/bluetext/.context/polytope/templates/python.md

 Create a separate directory for the component, even if it's the only component you are creating.

-Use the create-component Polytope module to create the project via `pt run --non-interactive "create-component{template: python-api, path: my-subproject-root-path}"`.
+Use the create-component Polytope module to create the project via `pt run --non-interactive "create-component{template: python-api, path: my-component-root-path}"`.

 ## Package managment
 Use the uv-install Polytope module to install packages via